M Shed: History

 The Bristol Industrial Museum closed in 2006 and was transformed into the M Shed.
 The conversion was designed by Lab Architecture Studio.
 It was expected to cost £27 million including a grant of £11.3 million from the Heritage Lottery Fund.
 Another £1.39 million of HLF funding was announced in April 2011.
-It reopened in June 2011.
+The museum opened in June 2011, with exhibits exploring life and work in the city.
 In its first year, 700,000 people visited the new museum.